+If the deceased was actively insured, the spouse's pension is based on the disability pension the insured was entitled to receive: 100% of the flat-rate components of the disability pension (majorations forfaitaires and majorations forfaitaires especiales) plus 75% of the deceased's incomerelated supplement (majorations proportionelles and majorations proportionelles especiales) is paid.

-Spouse's pension: 100% of the flat-rate component for an old-age pension plus 75% of the deceased's annual increment of adjusted lifetime earnings is paid.
-The spouse's pension for an eligible divorced spouse or separated partner is calculated according to the length of the coverage period accrued during the marriage or partnership.
+The spouse's pension for an eligible divorced spouse or separated partner is calculated according to the years of contributions accrued during the marriage or partnership.